grzegorz914/homebridge-openwebif-tv/README.md

 Control plugin for Sat Receiver basis on the OpenWebIf interface.
 Can control receivers (like dreambox or vu+) which run OpenWebIf interface.
-Can operate as TV service, switch and read channels.
+Can operate as TV service, switch/read channels.

 This plugin is basis on homebridge-openwebif-switch created by alex224.